borntofrappe/game-development/Practice/Asteroids/README.md

 ## Refactor and add sound

-Projectiles into play state.
-Persist in gameover state.

-Score and lives into player.

-## Document
+## Document and remove Games/Asteroids